wd/kubectl-history/Readme.md

 ## Install
 Download the binary from release page, and put it in your PATH.
-You may need to allow it to execute from the `settings->Security & Privacity` dialog.
+You may need to allow it to be executed from the `settings->Security & Privacity` dialog.

 ## Usages